 We have a front row seat in the church tech arena.
 We consistently see churches wondering if mobile giving is too costly or complicated.
-They wonder if it’s only for the “techy” folks or younger churches.
+What the best mobile giving platform is?
+Or if it’s only for the “techy” folks and younger churches.

 It’s with those types of questions and concerns in mind that we decided to compile this comprehensive resource.
 It’s meant to inform and educate churches, ministries, and faith-based nonprofits about mobile giving.
 Our goal is that you have the information you need to make fully educated and wise decisions as you are responsible for shepherding the flock under your care.